aperpen/clash-royale-client/README.md

 - Press Alt + C to type a command
 - Type 'help' to get started

-## Installation
-- Run `npm install`
-- Rename config.example to config.js and modify your credentials

 ## Credits
 - [iGio90](https://github.com/iGio90) for the new key and **all the amazing contributions he does**